kendallc23/Data_Driven_Network_Science/README.md

 - Analysis suggests increasing integration of niche artists into mainstream collaborations, particularly from genres like reggaeton, K-pop, and Brazilian funk
 - Major shifts in network structure were observed after week 38 (late September)

-## Citation
-If you use this work, please cite:
-Clark (2024).
-"A Comparison of Distance Metrics: Exploring Temporal Music Collaboration Networks."
-Oxford Internet Institute, University of Oxford.
-Data Driven Network Science, Hilary Term 2024.